Balance of Power Between Local and International Partners in Infrastructure and Energy Projects in Latin America

 The parties can achieve greater neutrality by agreeing to have the dispute heard by three arbitrators, in which each party can select one of the arbitrators.
 The parties can require the arbitrators to have expertise in resolving commercial disputes and can require the arbitrators to be nationals of states other than those involved in the dispute, minimising bias and influence.

 The balance of power between the key players involved in the development of large, complex energy and infrastructure projects is a constantly shifting paradigm, especially with respect to the negotiation of the terms of a contract’s dispute resolution provision.
-While states tend to have great influence over the negotiation of project documents, given their control of, and access to, natural resources and the legal and regulatory framework under which the investment is made, lenders and investors may also exert significant influence, especially when investment in the relevant sector is needed to meet demand.
+While states tend to have great influence, given their control of, and access to, natural resources and the legal and regulatory framework under which the investment is made, lenders and investors may also exert significant influence, especially when investment in the relevant sector is needed to meet demand.
 The dispute resolution clause may be drafted to ensure a balanced and neutral forum to resolve disputes.

 Article 320 further provides that the ‘state acts independently in all of its decisions on internal economic policy, and shall not accept demands or conditions imposed on this policy by states, banks or Bolivian or foreign financial institutions, multilateral entities or transnational enterprises’.